dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1144: Critical thinking and accountability are essential in society.
+### T1144: Critical thinking and personal responsibility should be encouraged.

 |Support|
 |---|